hossain-tamim/Bangladeshi-Street-Food-Calorie-Estimation/README.md

 # Bangladeshi-Street-Food-Calorie-Estimation

-With the rise of obesity calorie tracking has become an important task for anyone wanting to lead a healthy lifestyle or looking to follow through with a dietary regiment.
-However, manual tracking is often inconvenient, time-consuming, and prone to human error, highlighting the need for automated solutions.
-In this paper we propose an innovative approach for tackling this problem specifically targeting Bangladeshi street food.
-We first construct a diverse dataset composed of popular street foods found in Bangladesh.
-Then we implement an effective calorie estimation system focused specifically on Bangladeshi street food by improving upon the state of the art vision model YoloV8.
-Our modified model achieves better results in terms of classification and segmentation with a slight trade-off in computational complexity when compared to base variant.
-Pairing this with a machine learning regression model we achieve an impressive 6.94 mean absolute error (MAE), 11.03 root mean squared error (RMSE) and 96.0% R² Score in calorie estimation making our system highly effective and accurate in calculating real word food calories.
+As obesity rates continue to increase, automated calorie tracking has become a vital tool for people seeking to maintain a healthy lifestyle or adhere to a diet plan.
+Although numerous research efforts have addressed this issue, existing approaches often face key limitations, such as providing only constant caloric output, struggling with multiple food recognition challenges, challenges in image scaling and normalization, and a predominant focus on Western cuisines.
+In this paper, we propose a tailored solution that specifically targets Bangladeshi street food.
+We first construct a diverse dataset of popular street foods found across Bangladesh.
+Then, we develop a refined calorie estimation system by modifying the state-of-the-art vision model YOLOv8.
+Our modified model achieves superior classification and segmentation results, with only a slight increase in com- putational complexity compared to the base variant.
+Coupled with a machine learning regression model, our system achieves an impressive 6.94 mean absolute error (MAE), 11.03 root mean squared error (RMSE), and a 96.0% R² score in calorie estimation, making it both highly effective and accurate for real- world food calorie calculations.